PTC-Education/Gaze-Tracking-Demos/README.md

 ### Put That, There Demo

-The next example shows how gaze tracking can be used to move models within an AR experience.
+The next example shows how gaze tracking can be used to move entire models within an AR experience.
 Currently, Vuforia Studio lacks the ability to reposition individual models without moving the tracking for the entire experience.
 This means that it is presently impossible to move AR objects relative to each other, which would necessary for tasks like laying out a space (e.g., a shop floor) in augmented reality.
 This AR experience serves as a remedy to this inability and is a powerful demonstration of how gaze tracking could be used to manipulate objects within an AR experience.

 The mechanism for this experience is as follows: A voice command (HoloLens) or a on-screen button (mobile devices) is used to trigger the model relocation.
 The model displaying on the user's screen is selected and the relocation process begins.
 (If there is more than one model on screen, the model closest to the user is selected.)
 The selected model's position is determined by the point at which the user's gaze vector (the blue vector in the above explanation) intersects the ground plane (Y=0).
 This intersection provides an X-Z coordinate for the model to follow and once the desired position is found, the model can be locked in place with another voice command or button-press.
 A brief screen recording of this AR experience is included below:

+### Simon Game Demo

+The last example for object manipulation demonstrates how gaze tracking can be used to interact with specific components on a model.